Creating a cluster with kubeadm

 --pod-network-cidrto a provider-specific value.
 See Installing a Pod network add-on.

-kubeadmtries to detect the container runtime on Linux by using a list of well known domain socket paths.
+kubeadmtries to detect the container runtime by using a list of well known endpoints.
 To use different container runtime or if there are more than one installed on the provisioned node, specify the

 To initialize the control-plane node run: